Skiing at Boston Mills

-Dream: To have a zookeeper experience.
-Zookeeper experience will be part of this child’s dream package.
+Dream: To drive a go kart.
+Go kart experience will be part of this child’s dream package.

-Story: ‘Amanda’ is smart, caring, positive and kind.
-‘Amanda’ has endured the hardship of abuse and an incarcerated parent.
+Story: ‘Ronnie’ is kind, caring, smart, helpful and insightful.
+‘Ronnie’ has endured the hardship of abuse and homelessness.

-Dream: To go to summer camp.
-Summer camp will be part of this child’s dream package.
+Dream: To go to a haunted house.
+A haunted house experience will be part of this child’s dream package.

 Community Partner Dream